 - If there is nerve entrapment in the lumbosacral spine, this leads to symptoms of sciatica which include:

-- Unilateral leg pain that radiates below the knee to the foot/toes.
+- Unilateral leg pain which radiates below the knee to the foot/toes.

 - The leg pain being more severe than the back pain.